Cyb-0rg/vite-CRUD-devices/readme.md

-# CRUD-ReactNodeMySQL
+# vite-CRUD-devices
+### CRUD-ReactNodeMySQL+Angular
 ### Create-Read-Update-Delete

-###  This project is made of two main sides.
-CLIENT and SERVER.
+###  This project is made of two-plus-one main sides.
+CLIENT and SERVER, and DATABASE.
 Its dataBase is based on MySQL server.

 ## mySQL server is needed to be set up before running: